jlmoya/lowdisc/readme.txt

    and put it into the "Macro Generators" section.
  * Remove lowdisc_primes100, lowdisc_primes1000, lowdisc_primes10000
    and use the functions from the "number" module.
+ * Remove verbose option from lowdisc_ldgen and lowdisc_configure

 Author
 ------